-Let's take a closer look at the many costs associated with ransomware and how they can affect individual businesses.
+Let's take a closer look at the many costs associated with ransomware and how they can affect businesses.

-Enlisting ransomware specialists is recommended because of their negotiation skills and expertise dealing with various hacker groups.
-Such specialists may also be able to reveal whether the criminals have a good track record in providing encryption keys to unlock hostage data once the ransom is paid, enabling you to make a more informed decision about what to do next.
+Enlisting ransomware specialists is advisable because of their negotiation skills and expertise in dealing with various cybercrime groups.
+They may also be able to reveal whether the criminals have a good track record of providing encryption keys to unlock hostage data once the ransom is paid, enabling you to make a more informed decision about what to do next.

 Some organizations may choose to pay a ransom, while others may be advised not to.
 Whatever the recommendations, each must ultimately decide what is optimal for their business.
-When your data is held hostage, your next move could mean the difference between the survival and failure of your business.
+When your data is held hostage, your next move could mean the difference between the survival or failure of your business.

 The Cost of Downtime

-According to a recent survey by ransomware response firm Coveware, an average business loses 16 days of business productivity to a ransomware attack.
+According to a recent survey by ransomware response firm Coveware, an average business loses 22 days of business productivity to a ransomware attack.

 The Damage to Reputation

-While the data can be restored, there’s no guarantee of recovering customers or their trust.
+While the data can be restored, there’s no guarantee of recovering customers—or their trust.

 How to Avoid These Costs

-Consistent and Protected Backups
+Consistent & Protected Backups

 Cyber insurance, also referred to as cyber risk insurance or cyber liability insurance coverage, can pay for expenses following a security breach or cyber incident.
 One-third of U.S. companies currently purchase some type, according to multinational professional services network PwC.
-Cyber insurance is relatively inexpensive and can provide the funds necessary to cover expenses related to first parties, as well as claims by third parties in the event of an attack.
+Cyber insurance is relatively inexpensive, and can provide the funds necessary to cover expenses related to first parties, as well as claims by third parties in the event of an attack.

 The most effective way to fight ransomware attacks, however, is to neutralize threats before they have the opportunity to inflict damage.